justchokingaround/lobster/README.md

       Downloads movie or episode that is selected
     -h, --help
       Show this help message and exit
-    -e, --edit
-      Edit config file using an editor defined with lobster_editor in the config ($EDITOR by default) -p, --provider
+    -p, --provider
       Specify the provider to watch from (default: Vidcloud) (currently supported: Vidcloud) -j, --json